On this page

 Who is responsible for ensuring that everyone is included?

-What stops people from being a part of society: their impairments (e.g can’t walk or can’t hear) or the barriers that society has put in place (e.g. steps or inaccessible information)?
+What stops people from being a part of society: Their impairments (e.g hearing or mobility impairments) or the barriers that society has put in place (e.g. steps or inaccessible information)?

-There are two main lenses to look at disability: the medical model and the social model.
+There are four main lenses to look at disability: The medical model, the social model, the charitable model and the human rights model.

 The Medical Model